Samsung/SamsungAutomationStudio/hand/hand-find/README.md

 ### handName

 Returns the name of the most similar pose if there is a similar action.
 However, if there is no action that is judged to be similar, null is returned.
 In other words, it represents a meaningful value only when status is true.

-### inputLeftHand / inputRightHand

-This is the coordinate value of each hand that is returned when the hand pose can be registered (not already registered).
-It completely matches the input value of this node, `(left/right)_hand_landmarks` of `multiHandLandmarks`.